AWNINGS AND CANOPIES

 • Single-digit sales growth over the next few years.

-• More digital inkjet printers for fabric are being used, which helps to increase growth in latex print
+• More digital inkjet printers for fabric are being used, which helps to increase growth in latex print and ink technology.

 • Demand continues to increase for printing on wider width materials.